Climate Crisis Commitments

 Energy and Water Consumption

 St John’s College will take steps to inform itself of excessive consumption in all areas and implement measures to mitigate this where practicably possible.
-The College will actively pursue all energy and water reduction initiatives that are deemed practical to implement and economically viable.
+The College will actively pursue all energy and water reduction initiatives that are deemed practical to implement.
 The College will incorporate energy and water efficient measures into its long-term strategic development.
-Whilst not practical at this stage, the College does recognise the benefits of setting realistic targets.
-The College will announce such reduction targets at the earliest possible time.
+The College recognises the benefits of setting realistic targets and will announce such reduction targets at the earliest possible time.